The Tour Specialists Tour Blog

 Posted on March 13, 2019 by Sophie Tabouel

-As a returned Cairns local with a long history working in the tourism industry, I’ve lost track of the number of times I’ve been out on a tour to the Great Barrier Reef.
+As a returned Cairns local with a long history working in the tourism industry, I have lost track of the number of times I have been out on a tour to the Great Barrier Reef.

 So, after so many trips and so much time underwater, one might think that I have seen and done it all and have no interest in going back… Not at all!
 Never!